cheeweeng/Data_Wrangling_Capstone_SUSS/README.md

 Creating a summary table with monthly averages and derived KPIs

 Visualising the data for business interpretation

-💻 Technologies Used
+## 🛠️ Technologies Used
-Language: Python, SQL, R
+Language: Python, SQL (MySQL), R

 Database: MySQL